typetron/typetron.org/tutorials/twitter-clone/retweets.md

 ## {{page.title}}

-The reply functionality is almost 100% similar to the reply one.
+The retweet functionality is almost 100% similar to the reply one.
 This is because a retweet is almost the same thing as a reply, with a few key differences.

 #### Updating the Tweet entity